Conformal Prediction using Conditional Histograms: Methods

-Proposition~\ref{prop:nested-sequence} is proved in Section~\ref{sec:supp-sequence} (Supplementary Material).
-This results holds regardless of the starting point $\bar{t}$ in~\eqref{eq:def-s-start}; however, different choices may lead to different sequences, any of which allows us to obtain provable marginal coverage, as discussed next.
-However, as our goal is to approximate the oracle in~\eqref{eq:oracle-interval}--\eqref{eq:oracle-interval-int} accurately, the most intuitive choice is to pick $\bar{t}$ such that $\tau_{\bar{t}} \approx 1-\alpha$.
+See the bottom row of Figure~\ref{fig:intervals-schematic} for a schematic of this step.
+As a result of this construction, the sequence of intervals $\{ S_{t} \}_{t=0}^{T}$ is nested regardless of the starting point $\bar{t}$ in~\eqref{eq:def-s-start}, as previewed in Figure~\ref{fig:intervals-schematic}.
+However, different choices of $\bar{t}$ may lead to different sequences, any of which allows us to obtain provable marginal coverage, as discussed next.
+As our goal is to approximate the oracle in~\eqref{eq:oracle-interval}--\eqref{eq:oracle-interval-int} accurately, the most intuitive choice is to pick $\bar{t}$ such that $\tau_{\bar{t}} \approx 1-\alpha$.
+A more involved randomized version of this construction, inspired by the more powerful randomized oracle, is discussed in Supplementary Section~\ref{sec:supp-random}.
+Note that the randomized version of the nested prediction intervals will be the one applied throughout this paper and, with a slight overload of notation, we will simply refer to it as $\{S_t\}_{t=1}^{T}$.
+Note also that we will highlight the dependence of this sequence on $x$ and $\pi$ by writing it as $S_t(x,\pi)$.
+Further, as we work henceforth with the randomized versions of these prediction intervals (described in Supplementary Section~\ref{sec:supp-random}), we will refer to them as $S_t(x,\varepsilon,\pi)$, where $\varepsilon$ is a uniform random variable in $[0,1]$, independent of everything else.